cionx/solutions-structure-and-interpretation-of-computer-programs/1_building_abstractions_with_procedures/1.1_the_elements_of_programming/exercise_1.01.md

 >    (+ a 1))
 > ```

+---

+We determine the results with applicative-order evaluation.
-The responses can be found in the respective last lines.
+The results can be found in the respective last lines.
-We determine them with applicative-order evaluation.

 ### First expression

 ```scheme
 10
 ```

 ### Second expression

 ```scheme
 (+ 5 3 4)